Isaac Oliver/de Oliveira

 B.A., Religion Andrews University

-Isaac W. Oliver/de Oliveira earned his PhD in Near Eastern Studies at the University of Michigan in 2012.
-He was a fellow at the Frankel Institute for Advanced Judaic Studies in the Fall of 2012 and since then works as an Assistant Professor in Religious Studies at Bradley University--a non-confessional institution where he enjoys teaching religious studies to students of all backgrounds.
+Isaac W. Oliver/de Oliveira is Brazilian-American Jewish (Reform) scholar and Associate Professor in Religious Studies at Bradley University.
+He earned his PhD in Near Eastern Studies at the University of Michigan and was a fellow at the Frankel Institute for Advanced Judaic Studies in the Fall of 2012.

-In the fall of 2016, Oliver founded "Talmud for Everyone," a bi-weekly event devoted to the study of the Talmud that is designed for non-Jews and Jews alike, which is held on Bradley campus.
+In the fall of 2016, Oliver founded "Talmud for Everyone," a bi-monthly event devoted to the study of the Talmud that is designed for non-Jews and Jews alike, which is held at the Bradley campus.

 - RLS 300 – Hebrew Bible